What are the Charges for PPP Loan Fraud?

 3. PPP Loan Forgiveness Certification Fraud

-In order to obtain forgiveness of the obligation to repay their PPP loans, companies must certify that they have complied with all of the requirements of the program.
+To obtain forgiveness of the obligation to repay their PPP loans, companies must certify that they have complied with all of the requirements of the program.
 Submitting a false certification (including a certification made with incomplete knowledge) is also considered a form of PPP loan fraud.
-In fact, in certain respects, this may be the most-serious form of PPP loan fraud, as it results in nonrepayment of the loan received.
+In fact, in certain respects, this may be the most serious form of PPP loan fraud because it results in non-repayment of the loan received.

 What are the Possible Charges for PPP Loan Fraud?

-There are various permutations of each of the forms of PPP loan fraud listed above, and companies, banks, and individuals all have the potential to face allegations of perpetrating or facilitating fraud under the Paycheck Protection Program.
+There are many permutations of each of the forms of PPP loan fraud listed above, and companies, banks, and individuals all have the potential to face allegations of perpetrating or facilitating fraud under the PPP.
 As referenced above, these allegations can lead to a multitude of different charges at the federal level.
 This includes (but is not limited to) charges for:

 - False Claims Act Violations (31 U.S.C. §§ 3729 – 3733) – The False Claims Act prohibits the submission of any “false or fraudulent” claim for payment under a federal benefit program.
 Submitting false information in a PPP loan application and submitting a fraudulent PPP loan forgiveness certification both have the potential to lead to charges under the False Claims Act.

 - Making False Statements to the Small Business Administration (SBA) (18 U.S.C. § 1014) – Under 18 U.S.C. § 1014, it is a federal offense to, “knowingly makes any false statement or report . . . for the purpose of influencing in any way the action of the . . .
 Small Business Administration.”
-The Small Business Administration (SBA) is the agency responsible for administering the PPP.
+The SBA is the agency responsible for administering the Paycheck Protection Program (PPP) and the Economic Injury Disaster Loans (EIDL).
 Violations of Section 1014 carry the potential for up to a $1 million fine and 30 years of federal imprisonment.

 - Making False Statements to an FDIC-Insured Bank (18 U.S.C. § 1014) – Section 1014 imposes the same penalties for making false statements to FDIC-insured banks and other financial institutions.
-As a result, individuals and companies that submitted false information in their PPP loan applications have the potential to face charges regardless of whether or not they are accused of submitting false information directly to the SBA.
+Subsequently, individuals and companies that submitted false information in their PPP loan applications have the potential to face charges regardless of whether or not they are accused of submitting false information directly to the SBA.

-- Bank Fraud (18 U.S.C. § 1344) – In addition to 18 U.S.C. § 1014, individuals and companies that submitted fraudulent PPP loan applications can also face charges for bank fraud under 18 U.S.C. § 1344.
+- Bank Fraud (18 U.S.C. § 1344) – Along with 18 U.S.C. § 1014, individuals and companies that submitted fraudulent PPP loan applications or commit bank fraud can also face charges under 18 U.S.C. § 1344.
 This federal statute imposes penalties of up to a $1 million fine and 30 years of federal imprisonment for, “knowingly execut[ing], or attempt[ing] to execute, a scheme or artifice—(1) to defraud a financial institution; or (2) to obtain any of the moneys . . . under the custody or control of, a financial institution, by means of false or fraudulent pretenses, representations, or promises.”

 - Wire Fraud (18 U.S.C. § 1343) – Any fraudulent activity that involves Internet communication or that is conducted in whole or in part over the Internet can lead to wire fraud charges under 18 U.S.C. § 1343.
 Using the Internet to execute, “any scheme or artifice to defraud, or . . . obtain money or property by means of false or fraudulent pretenses, representations, or promises,” carries up to a $500,000 fine and 20 years of federal imprisonment under Section 1343.

-- Making False Statements to Federal Agents (18 U.S.C. § 1001) – When facing an SBA audit or an SBA-OIG, DOJ, or FBI investigation targeting allegations of PPP loan fraud, individuals must be extremely cautious to avoid making false statements (while also being extremely cautious not to unnecessarily share information that could lead to federal prosecution).
+- Making False Statements to Federal Agents (18 U.S.C. § 1001) – When facing an SBA audit or an SBA-OIG, DOJ, or FBI investigation targeting allegations of PPP loan fraud, individuals must be extremely careful to not make false statements (while also being extremely cautious not to unnecessarily share information that could lead to federal prosecution).
 Under 18 U.S.C. § 1001, making false statements to federal agents carries fines of up to $250,000 (for individuals) or $500,000 (for corporations) and up to five years of federal imprisonment.

-- Conspiracy (18 U.S.C. § 371 and 18 U.S.C. § 1349) – Conspiring to commit PPP loan fraud is a federal offense that can lead to penalties up to and including the same penalties imposed for the “successful” commission a PPP loan fraud offense.
-Multiple individuals, companies, and financial institutions can face charges in conspiracy investigations, and defending against conspiracy charges requires a carefully-tailored defense strategy.
+- Conspiracy (18 U.S.C. § 371 and 18 U.S.C. § 1349) – Conspiring to commit PPP loan fraud is a federal offense that can lead to penalties up to and including the same penalties imposed for the “successful” commission of a PPP loan fraud offense.
+Multiple individuals, companies, and financial institutions can face charges of conspiracy investigations, and defending against conspiracy charges requires a carefully tailored defense strategy.

 - Attempt (18 U.S.C. § 1349) – Submitting a fraudulent PPP loan application can lead to a charge for attempt as well, as can submitting a fraudulent certification in an effort to obtain PPP loan forgiveness.
-Similar to conspiracy, attempt carries the same penalties as the underlying substantive offense under 18 U.S.C. § 1349.
+Engaging in money laundering such as conspiracy or attempt, carries the same penalties as the underlying substantive offense under 18 U.S.C. § 1349.